-Next, set out one of your wraps on a clean, flat surface and fill it with the chicken, squash, onion and goat cheese.
+Next, set out one of your wraps or grain-free tortillas on a clean, flat surface and fill it with the cooked chicken and red onion, chopped squash, and goat cheese.
 Now roll it up and place it in the baking dish.

 Continue to lay out each wrap, filling it, rolling it and placing each one in the baking dish.

 Once you have the baking dish full, top all of the enchiladas with the salsa verde.

 The sauce here is a salsa verde, which you can either buy from store or you can try your hand at salsa verde recipe.
 There are also many tasty recipes out there for other sauce options like tomatillo sauce or you could try an enchilada sauce recipe.